Built for Service Dog Handlers. Shaped by the Service Dog Community.

 • Stroke

-In short, any person who has a physical or mental impairment that substantially limits a major life activity might be a candidate for a Service Dog.
 Please note that Therapy Dogs, Search and Rescue Dogs, Forensic Dogs, Police K-9's, Military Working Dogs and other types of working dogs are NOT Service Dogs and under no circumstances may be registered with the US Service Dog Registry.

 Registrant data is based on assertions by the dog owners.
 The USSDR can not confirm or certify information provided by the registrants.
 Service Dog certification is not required by the ADA law.
 Use of this website, your 10 Digit ID Code, any items from our Archival Documentation Package, cards you make up for yourself are subject to our full Terms and Conditions.
 Please note that misrepresenting any animal as a Service or Assistance Animal (in any way, either by simply verbally claiming an animal is a service animal, wearing a Service Animal vest or cape, using a special harness, leash, tags or by any other means—including using this Registry) is a crime and may be punishable by law.
 See our Terms and Conditions for details.